top of page

 You can view the full cancellation and refund policy on my Terms and Conditions page.
 In brief, deposits are non-refundable if cancelled within 30 days but are transferable to a future event.
 In the case of rescheduling due to weather or unforeseen circumstances a full refund or reschedule to new dates is available.

-What birds can I expect to photograph?
+What birds can I expect to photograph at Panboola Wetlands?

-Depending on the season, common species include superb fairy-wrens, black swans, herons, cormorants, red-browed finches, robins, willie wagtails, spoonbills, thornbills, black-shouldered kites, swamp harriers, egrets, swamp hens and moorhens, southern emu-wrens, honeyeaters, grebes, ducks and sometimes rarer visitors like falcons, goshawks and kingfishers.
-Usually there's plenty of photo opportunities and a good variety of species.
-I do find the mornings yield the best results.
+Depending on the season, common species include superb fairy-wrens, black swans, herons, cormorants, red-browed finches, robins, flycatchers, chats, spoonbills, thornbills, black-shouldered kites, swamp harriers, kites, egrets, swamp hens and moorhens, southern emu-wrens, a variety of honeyeaters, grebes, ducks and less frequent visitors such as falcons, goshawks and kingfishers.

 Have a question that’s not here?
 Feel free to contact me anytime via the Contact page on the website or message me via social media.
 Or you can book a complimentary zoom call via the button below.
 I’m always happy to chat about birds, photography and how I can help you capture your best shots yet!